 Blue and Gray Bar and Grill

 The Blue and Gray Bar and Grill is our ultimate favorite go-to place every time we visit Gettysburg.
+The pub is located on the square right next door to the One Lincoln.
 On Wednesday nights, they serve a great pairing; Wings and Yuenglings.
-Be aware that it gets a bit crowded from the local crowd but well worth the wait.

-During the warm months, they offer outdoor seating however, because it’s located on the square, traffic noise is loud and distracting.
+During the warm months, they offer do outdoor seating.
+However, as noted earlier, it’s located on the square.
+The truck traffic is loud, distracting and stinky.

-For a more comprehensive listing of eating establishments in and around Gettysburg, Pennsylvania, check out Destination Gettysburg of Adams County listing of places to eat.
+For a more comprehensive list of eating establishments in and around Gettysburg, check out Destination Gettysburg of Adams County listing of places to eat.

 Gaslight Inn Bed and Breakfast